The key to communicating better with your users is to send the right content to the right audience at the right time.

 You can pick between two options when scheduling a simple or recurring push campaign:

-Global time: This option allows you to send a push notification to your users at a specific UTC time regardless of their location.
-Every user will receive the message at the same time regardless of their timezone.
+Global time: This option allows you to send a push notification to your users at a specific UTC regardless of their location.
+Every user will receive the message at the same time.

 3. Send your notifications when users are most likely to engage with your app/website

-Go to the Analytics > Audience page and set the dates on a period of 3 days maximum.
-This way, you will be able to see the analytics hour by hour.
+Go to the Analytics > Audience page and set the dates for 3 days maximum.
+This way, you will be able to see the analytics, hour by hour.
 The "Starts" chart (blue) shows when your app is most opened by your users (in UTC):

 Take a look at the peak hours (red arrows): your users spontaneously come to your app at that moment of the day.
 It means that they usually are available around that time and that they are more likely to be willing to open your notification.

 Note: You can find the same information in your dedicated analytics tool (e.g. Firebase Analytics, AT Internet, etc).